stacks-network/stacks-core/sip/sip-007-stacking-consensus.md

     (asserts! (is-eq contract-caller tx-sender) (err u0))
 ```

-Which insures that the methods can only be invoked by direct
+This insures that the methods can only be invoked by direct
 transaction execution.

 **Evaluating Stacking messages in the context of delegation.** In
-order to determine which addresses’ Stacks should be locked by a given
+order to determine which addresses’ STX should be locked by a given
 Stacking message, the message must include the represented address in
 the Stacking message.
 Therefore, if a single Stacks address is the
 delegate for many represented Stacks addresses, the delegate address